-New Zealand moved to COVID-19 Alert Level 2 on Thursday 14 May.
-Scheduled domestic flights have now recommenced at Queenstown Airport (ZQN) under Alert Level 2.
-There are no scheduled international flights and the international terminal remains closed.
+New Zealand is at COVID-19 Alert Level 1.
+Scheduled domestic flights continue to operate at Queenstown Airport (ZQN) after recommencing under Alert Level 2.
+At the moment, there are no scheduled international flights and the international terminal remains closed.
 Please refer to your airline’s website for flight information.
-For information from the New Zealand Government about Alert Levels please visit www.covid19.govt.nz.

 If you have an existing flight booking or are planning to make a booking please contact your airline directly.

 Important information for travellers